 Historical Record of (GEC) St. Leonards Rugby Club.

 From the outset I must say that I do not have all the dates to hand which relate to the very beginning of the Rugby Club at the G.E.C.
 St. Leonards works here in Stafford.
-However how it came about I do recall; I had rejoined G.E.C.
-Measurements early in 1977 as a Electro Mechanical Relay Development Engineer and some time later I got into a conversation with Pat Doherty about the subject of Rugby.
+However how it came about I do recall; I had re-joined G.E.C.
+Measurements early in 1977 as an Electro Mechanical Relay Development Engineer and sometime later I got into a conversation with Pat Doherty about the subject of Rugby.
 I had been telling him how I had in my previous job with British Aerospace in Saudi Arabia I had been involved with setting up their Rugby Section along with another Irish man.
 This was probably prompted Pat Doherty to suggest that I pop along to the Personnel Office where John Mayes (R.I.P.) worked as a Personnel Officer; John was at that time playing rugby for one of the “Stafford” sides but had it in mind that G.E.C.
 Measurements was capable of putting a rugby club together.

 It wasn’t long before we had a list of possible candidates and as my job permitted and required me to visit all parts of the G.E.C. site I volunteered to do the rounds and see if we could put a team together.
 Well, things were a bit slow at first, however, we slowly but surely managed to convince a number of people to participate in the scheme.